-You are ALWAYS welcome!
+You are ALWAYS welcome at SFTJH/CAC!

 We love having parents at school!
-Please start by pressing the doorbell at the front door.
-All visitors must pass through the office.
+Please gain entrance by pressing the doorbell to the left of door 1 at CAC.
+All visitors must pass through the office and wear a visitor tag.
 Please do have an ID with you in case we do not yet know you.
 When you are ready to leave, we ask that you stop by the office and sign out.